 In behavioural economics this is referred to as “nudging”.
 If a powerful institution wants to make people choose a certain thing, the best strategy is to make it difficult to choose the alternative.

-At the same time, it is becoming increasingly clear that banks like Barclays have spent not nearly enough time or money ensuring that the digital platforms they were nudging (or herding) their customers towards are not nearly as reliable or as secure as would be ideal.
+At the same time, as is becoming increasingly clear, banks like Barclays have spent not nearly enough time or money ensuring that the digital platforms they were nudging (or herding) their customers towards are not nearly as reliable or as secure as would be ideal.
+As our NC regular (and City of London insider) Colonel Smithers notes in the comments thread below, bank leaders don’t prioritise systems resilience and advise their clients to keep some liquid in case of emergencies:

 The crisis cost Sabadell hundreds of millions of pounds, 80,000 customers and one CEO.
 It was probably a key factor in scuppering BBVA’s takeover of Sabadell in 2020.
 Since then, the UK’s financial sector, much like Australia’s, has been plagued by bank outages.

-The UK’s main financial regulator, the Financial Conduct Authority, has been “deeply concerned” about the increasing incidence of IT outages for over half a decade (though that concern appears to have spurred little in the way of operational improvements).
+The UK’s main financial regulator, the Financial Conduct Authority, has been “deeply concerned” about the increasing incidence of IT outages for over half a decade (though that concern doesn’t appear to have translated into operational improvements).
 At the FCA’s annual public meeting in 2019, the regulator’s executive director of supervision, Megan Butler, said the number of incidents of “operation resilience breaks” reported in terms of IT failings had increased 300% year-on-year.
 And this, she said, would probably be “a growing trend”.

 In July 2021, the websites of six large banks and building societies — Lloyds, HSBC, TESCO Bank, Bank of Scotland, Halifax and Barclays — were brought down by a global Internet outage allegedly caused by a botched software update at hosting service Akamai.
 Less than a month later, the apps of five lenders and building societies — Natwest, TESCO Bank, TSB, Santander UK and Halifax — all went down over a period of just a few days.
 The outage, apparently triggered by a problem with US payments company TSYS, left consumers unable to access their credit card services and account information.